Limited Offer | Free Shipping | 60-Day Returns

 If you have ever laid in bed staring at the ceiling and wondering why sleep seems to play hide-and-seek with you each night, you’re not alone!
 It’s a term the docs call sleep latency.

-Luckily for you, that’s the whole essence of this blog.
+Luckily for you, that’s the whole essence of this piece.

-In this piece, we'll explore sleep latency versus sleep efficiency, providing you with the knowledge and tools to transform your nights from restless to restful.
+Now, let’s examine sleep latency and sleep efficiency so you can be equipped with the knowledge and tools to turn your nights from restless to restful.

 What is Sleep Latency?

-Latency sleep refers to the interval it takes to shift from full wakefulness into sleep--a critical phase where your brain transits from the hustle and bustle of your day into the quiet realms of slumber.
+Latency sleep refers to the interval between full wakefulness and sleep—a critical phase during which the brain transits from the hustle and bustle of the day into the quiet realms of slumber.

-This period is measured from the moment you decide it's time to sleep until you actually begin to sleep.
-It's a significant marker of sleep health, yet for many, this window is frustratingly prolonged.
+This period is measured from when you decide it's time to sleep until you begin to sleep.
+It's a significant marker of sleep health, yet many people find this window frustratingly prolonged.

 Anxiety, excessive screen time before bed, and an uncomfortable sleep environment are other culprits that can hinder your journey to dreamland.